Romelu LukakuBelgian Footballer

 Lukaku scored 15 times in 31 games to help Everton finish with their best Premier League points tally – 72.

-The Belgium international completed a permanent £28m move to Everton from Chelsea in July 2014.
-He became the club’s most-expensive signing of all-time.
+The Belgium international completed a permanent £28m move to Everton from Chelsea FC in July 2014, becoming the club’s most-expensive signing of all-time.

 Lukaku scored his first goal since his permanent deal against former club West Brom.
 Romelu’s first Everton hat-trick came in a 4-1 victory over Swiss club Young Boys in the Europa League.